 - Evangelical Presbyterian Church membership: 150,000

-Assemblies of God vs Presbyterian beliefs, theology, and doctrine
+Assemblies of God vs. Presbyterian Beliefs and Practices

 Does the Assemblies of God denomination recognize Presbyterians as fellow Christians?
 Yes.
 Do Presbyterians recognize those in Assemblies of God churches as fellow Christians?
 Yes.